 Robina State High School is nearing capacity and Labor have no plans to commission a study for a new school in our local area.

 With the emergence of the new City Links Estate, there will be more young families moving to the Mudgeeraba electorate and we need to plan sensibly now, not pork barrel in Labor electorates.

-The Queensland Schools Planning Commission (the Commission) helps streamline and coordinate the processes of planning, establishing and expanding government and non-government schools across Queensland through stakeholder consultation and analysis of population projections.
+Under an LNP Government the Queensland Schools Planning Commission (the Commission) helped to streamline and coordinate the processes of planning, establishing and expanding government and non-government schools across Queensland through stakeholder consultation and analysis of population projections.